nikki-experiments/dev-setup/README.md

 ### Usage

 It is high time I give credit to the excellent mac-dev-setup instructions of [nicholashery](https://github.com/nicolashery/mac-dev-setup).
 I will refer you to his page to read up on how to use Homebrew to install packages.
+For my own quick reference:
+- Check if brew is installed: `brew --version`
+- To see where it's installed: `which brew`
+- Keep homebrew updated: `brew update`
+- To see what was installed using homebrew: `brew list`
+- To uninstall software: `brew uninstall packagename`
+- To check which packages are out of date: `brew outdated`
+- To not update specific software package: `brew pin packagename` Then run the update.
+Can also upnpin package.
+- To upgrade specific packages: `brew upgrade packagename`

 ## Git